macmullensantiago/Apuntes--/README.md

     * Scan
     * Do nothing

+  ### List of Primitives
+    * Intergers
+    * Floats
+    * Booleans
+    * Strings

   ### Class
     * A template for creating instances of an object
     * A template for an abstract data type
     * Is used to make instances, meaning particular versions of that structure
+    * Provide a convinient way to aggregate procedures and data in a single estructure

+      class Student:
+        school = 'MIT'
+        def calculateFinalGrade(self):
+              return theFinalGrade

+    * classes can include attributes (data) and methods (procedures).

       #### Superclass - Person
       #### Subclass - MITPerson           // Inheritance